-During his junior year in college Schmidt helped his Ohio University team win the conference and regional championships and earned a trip to the College World Series.
+During his junior year in college Schmidt helped his Ohio University baseball team win the conference and regional championships and earned a trip to the College World Series.
 Unfortunately, he was only 20 and did not qualify for the Major League draft that year since the minimum age at that time was 21.
 At the end of his senior season Tony Lucadello from the Philadelphia Phillies offered Schmidt a signing bonus of $25,000.
 Schmidt’s father/agent told Lucadello to leave and come back with a more serious offer.
-The next day Lucadello returned and offered Schmidt $35,000 and, a trip to Philadelphia to take batting practice with the Phillies and sign his contract.
+The next day Lucadello returned and offered Schmidt $35,000 and a trip to Philadelphia to visit with the Phillies and sign his contract.

 While in Philadelphia for the weekend, it just happened the club had an exhibition game on Monday in Reading, Pennsylvania against its Double-A affiliate.
 Schmidt was invited to play shortstop for the Phillies.
 He played alongside the veteran Phillies and, according to Schmidt, “I hit a home run to win the game.
 That game and hit possibly saved me two years in the minors.
 I started my career in Reading as a result.”